-Goodwill is not amortised and it is tested annually to analyse possible impairment losses.
-It is recognised in the consolidated balance sheet at cost value less cumulative impairment losses.
+Goodwill is amortised over ten years using the straight-line method.
+Goodwill is tested annually to analyse possible impairment losses.
+It is recognised in the balance sheet at cost value less amortisation and any cumulative impairment adjustments.

 The impairment of goodwill cannot be reversed.